DHTMLX/scheduler-docs/data/touch_support.md

 ## Touch configuration options

-Here is a list of configuration options which is related to mobile/responsive support:
+Here is a list of configuration options related to the mobile/responsive support:

 {{links
 - api/scheduler_header_config.md - specifies the header layout
-- api/scheduler_touch_config.md - enables/disables the touch support in the scheduler
+- api/scheduler_touch_config.md - enables/disables touch support in the scheduler
-- api/scheduler_touch_drag_config.md - defines the time period in milliseconds that is used to differentiate the long touch gesture from the scroll gesture
+- api/scheduler_touch_drag_config.md - defines the time period (in milliseconds) that is used to differentiate a long touch gesture from a scroll gesture
 - api/scheduler_touch_tip_config.md - enables/disables prompting messages in the right top corner of the screen
 - api/scheduler_touch_swipe_dates_config.md - enables/disables prompting messages in the right top corner of the screen
 - api/scheduler_responsive_lightbox_config.md - enables responsive styles for the lightbox (enabled by default)